 Coming to A&E (Accident & Emergency department)

-- Patients can be accompanied by one visitor in our waiting rooms, majors area and resuscitation area – providing the visitor is free of COVID-19 symptoms.
+- From Monday 19 September patients can be accompanied by two visitors in our waiting rooms, majors area and resuscitation area – providing the visitor is free of COVID-19 symptoms

 - Carer responsibilities are supported across the Trust.
-Specific visiting guidance is here for carers.
+See our visiting guidance for carers

 Help us stop the spread